-This plan is definitely more than adequate for most small to mid-sized business needs.
-On top of these features, you also get bumped up to a premium shared hosting server — which just means that there are fewer websites per server and therefore even better server performance.
+For most small to mid-sized business needs, this plan is certainly more than sufficient.
+In addition to these features, you will also be upgraded to a premium shared hosting server.
+This simply means that there are fewer websites per server, resulting in even better server performance.

 AISO also has reseller hosting, VPS hosting, and dedicated server packages available.

 AISO isn’t as cheap as other web hosting providers, but their prices are still affordable.
 This is the trade-off for opting for a “green” web hosting solution.

 Do note that with all but one of their shared hosting packages, the prices listed on their website are only applicable if you opt for a three-year contract.
 This seems like a fairly heavy commitment for most startups and small businesses, but when it’s all totalled up, the cost actually isn’t that steep.